Clio's Psyche: Editorial Board

 Clio's Psyche has become one of the leading journals in the field of psychological history.
-There have been numerous special issues and features, symposia and a few festschrifts honoring psychohistorians Robert Jay Lifton, Peter Loewenberg, and Vamik Volkan.
-Authors come from academic institutions such as the following universities and colleges: Brandeis, Brown, Harvard, Helsinki, Princeton, Rutgers, UConn, Texas, Wesleyan, Williams, Yale, UCLA, and a large variety of clinical settings.
-A major activity has been to interview over sixty contributors to psychohistorical knowledge.
 Publication is both in print and online.
+Every year Clio's Psyche publishes 3-4 issues, with additional special issues and "The Best of Clio's Psyche" publications.
+There have been numerous special issues and features, symposia and festschrifts honoring psychohistorians Robert Jay Lifton, Peter Loewenberg, Vamik Volkan, and others.
+A major other activity has been to interview over sixty contributors to psychohistorical knowledge.

 It also publishes detailed biographical memorials of deceased colleagues.
 The background of the authors it publishes incline to be as follows: academics from many disciplines, clinicians from many different backgrounds, and laypeople interested in pursuing the life of the min.
 Submissions deemed suitable by the editors are refereed by scholars in a double blind system.

+Clio's academic authors come from various universities and colleges: Brandeis, Brown, Harvard, Helsinki, Princeton, Rutgers, UConn, Texas, Wesleyan, Williams, Yale, and UCLA.
+In recent decades, there are more clinicians from diverse backgrounds (medicine, psychology, psychotherapy, dentistry, sport medicine) are involved in writing for Clio's Psyche.